-- 19.45.284 Regulations 19.1.25 19.1.33 shall apply. - 19.45.285 The final assessment will be based on performance in the examinations and coursework and, if required, in an oral examination.
+19.45.285 The final assessment will be based on performance in the examinations and coursework and, if required, in an oral examination.

-- 19.45.286 Postgraduate Diploma: In order to qualify for the award of the Postgraduate Diploma in Global Innovation Management, a candidate must have accumulated no fewer than 120 credits from the course curriculum. - 19.45.287 Postgraduate Certificate: In order to qualify for the award of the Postgraduate Certificate in Global Innovation Management, a candidate must have accumulated no fewer than 60 credits from the course curriculum.
+19.45.286 Postgraduate Diploma: In order to qualify for the award of the Postgraduate Diploma in Global Innovation Management, a candidate must have accumulated no fewer than 120 credits from the course curriculum.

+19.45.287 Postgraduate Certificate: In order to qualify for the award of the Postgraduate Certificate in Global Innovation Management, a candidate must have accumulated no fewer than 60 credits from the course curriculum.